GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 #pragma comment(lib, "dxguid.lib")
 ```

-We need to link with these libraries, put them in `HelloD3D11.cpp` right below the includes.
+Of course just including the headers isn't enough, we must also link against D3D11 & friends to be able to actually use the stuff declared in the headers, put these `#pragma` in `HelloD3D11.cpp` right below the includes.

 ```cpp
 template <typename T>
 using ComPtr = Microsoft::WRL::ComPtr<T>;
 ```

+Since the namespace name for ComPtr<T> is quite long, we are making a type alias like this.

 ```cpp
 ComPtr<IDXGIFactory1> _dxgiFactory = nullptr;